Low Vision Rehabilitation Services

 Referrals to physical therapists who provide balance training, fall prevention and protective strategies to enhance safety and independence.

-Additional services provided
+Additional low vision services provided

 Brooks offers advanced services typically unavailable in traditional eye care settings.
 This includes special needs eye exams and eye examinations designed for patients who have difficulty communicating or participating in a standard eye exam.